apache/fury-site/docs/guide/java/json-support.md

 assignable to that target.

 The annotation has the same FIELD, METHOD, and PARAMETER behavior on the JVM, Android, and GraalVM Native Image.
-Android applications may use `JsonType` for generated exact R8 rules or provide the equivalent rules themselves.
+Ordinary Android classes may omit `JsonType` and provide equivalent exact rules;
+Android-desugared Records, including `JsonValue` Records, require `JsonType` and the processor.
 GraalVM object models follow the `JsonType` workflow in [GraalVM Support](graalvm-support.md).

 ## Type validation and untrusted input